 My fabulous daughters, lights of my life, are a precocious handful.
 For anybody with small children – ’nuff said!
-On this page you’ll find some of the most important links from my parenting archives, however if you’re looking for something specific, you can always try using the search box at the top of the page, or click on one of the categories below:
+On this page you’ll find some of the most important links from my family life and mindful parenting archives.
+However if you’re looking for something specific, you can try using the search box at the top of the page, or click on one of the categories below:

 There are no qualifications to be a parent.
 Instead there are badges of honour, of which I have many.

 I fancy myself as a Girl Guide: Bodily Functions badges – I have them all; Sleep Deprivation* – nailed it; Terrible Twos – tick, tick, tick.
 I’m not looking forward to the rites of passage that will see me awarded my Bullying and Boyfriends badges, but hopefully I have a few years reprieve before they’re due!

 *If you’re desperate for help with getting more sleep without attempting any kind of sleep training (not my bag – I quizzed Jo Frost about controlled crying and wasn’t convinced), then check out my posts about baby sleep regressions and how you can get more rest when your baby refuses to sleep.

 Seeing that in print, I think parents can actually be compared more closely with freaking superheroes than Guides (or, in the interest of equality, Scouts).
 And superheroes or not, mums are basically Jedis, which is arguably more impressive anyway.
 Curious as to how I can make such a bold claim?
 Read this.